Letters to Readers

 The Future of Young-Adulthood -- Childhood's End?

 An extended childhood was one of the perks of a century of wealth from cheap energy and the technology to use it.
 That era may well be winding down.
 If so, today's young adults -- roughly, those between the ages of 10 and 20 -- will be facing a tough transition just as their parents are struggling in other areas.
-The NEBADOR series of young-adult science fiction novels was inspired by a Muse who obviously believes that young people need to begin sharpening their wits and honing their skills now, before the future forces them to do so.
+The NEBADOR series of young-adult science fiction novels was inspired by Muses who obviously believe that young people need to begin sharpening their wits and honing their skills now, before the future forces them to do so.

 Theresa K. Stowell